rashmie/SSIF/README.md

 ## How to run

 Compile the project with maven:

 `mvn clean compile assembly:single`

 This will create a runnable jar file 'SSIF-0.0.1-jar-with-dependencies.jar' in folder 'target'

 The jar file could be run by providing the above mentioned inputs as arguments:

-`java -jar SSIF-0.0.1-jar-with-dependencies <labelsFile> <hierarchyFile> <WordNetAntonyms> <OtherAntonyms> <POSTaggerModel>`
+`java -jar target/SSIF-0.0.1-jar-with-dependencies <labelsFile> <hierarchyFile> <WordNetAntonyms> <OtherAntonyms> <POSTaggerModel>`

 The program will create a csv file for each conditional rule with the inconsistencies obtained.
 The format of the each file is as follows:

--Column 1: Potential descendent
+- Column 1: Potential descendent
--Column 2: Potential ancestor
+- Column 2: Potential ancestor
--Column 3: A description of how the rule was obtained
+- Column 3: A description of how the rule was obtained